the demon abalam

 Powers and Abilities

-Abalam wields dark gifts tied to his service under Paimon, focused on breaking human resolve through subtle and direct harm.
+Abalam has dark powers linked to his service under Paimon.
+He focuses on breaking people’s willpower through both subtle and direct harm:

 Abalam vs Other Similar Demonic Entities